Rails-Designer/perron-site/app/content/articles/markdown.md

 ### Create your own processor

 You can create your own processor by defining a class that inherits from `Perron::HtmlProcessor::Base` and implements a `process` method.
-Then, pass the class constant directly in the `process` array.
 ```ruby
 # app/processors/add_nofollow_processor.rb
 class AddNofollowProcessor < Perron::HtmlProcessor::Base